flyingcircusio/doc/src/guide/tutorial/index.md

 Server applications should be running in a *service user* account and not in a *human user* account.
 For every project we automatically provide a service user with a matching name.
-For example: if your resource group is named `myapp` then there will also be a user account called `myapp` on all virtual machines that belong to this project.
+For example: if your resource group is named `myapp` then there will also be a user account called `s-myapp` on all virtual machines that belong to this project.

 Change your user context to this user and perform the necessary tasks to deploy